 - What is the most valuable use of my time right now?

-2. The answer to the last question is your biggest frog.
+- The answer to the last question is your biggest frog.
 That will be the first task you are going to do tomorrow.

+- Set yourself up for successfully completing that task tomorrow.
+Plan how you are going to complete that task tomorrow morning.
+Get all the necessary tools ready and in place.
 For some that means getting up earlier or getting in the office earlier.
 Do it if you think that will increase the likelihood of having no distractions so you can focus on your most important tasks.